 This 1 doesn’t need a lot.
 The best way to water yours is to spray it once or twice a week, depending on how dry your conditions are.

 I usually don’t fertilize my bromeliads or air plants, maybe once a year if I feel they need it.
-In nature this plant gets it moisture & nutrients through the foliage, not the soil.
+In nature, this plant gets its moisture & nutrients through the foliage, not the soil.
 For this reason, it’s best to spray the fertilizer onto the foliage & the surface of the growing medium.

 Warm or cool, the Pink Quill Plant isn’t too fussy.
 If you’re comfortable in your home, it’ll be too.
 1 thing to note: they do like good air circulation.